RISC-OS-Community/RISC-OS-Community/README.md

 1) Porting Open Source libraries and code from other Operating Systems to RISC OS
 2) Create coding tutorials with practical examples to help people who are interested to learn how to code on RISC OS
 3) Help RISC OS to become more and more a fully Open Source platform
-4) Increase the things that can be done on the historical OS written by Acorn Computers back in the 80s for the ARM CPU and still maintained and improved to this date
+4) Increase the things that can be done on the historical OS written by Acorn Computers back in the 80s for the ARM CPU and still maintained and improved to this date by RISC OS Developments and RISC OS Open organisations.
 5) Have fun coding and spreading the fun to new generations interested in learning about this OS
 6) Helping professionals to deliver better software on RISC OS so that the user base can enjoy more powerful and features-rich applications